eckelsjd/amisc/docs/guides/extend.md

     pass
 ```

-Currently, the available methods are `Lagrange` polynomial interpolation and `Linear` regression.
+Currently, the available methods are `Lagrange` polynomial interpolation, `Linear` regression, and Gaussian process regression `GPR`.
 The state of a `Lagrange` polynomial includes the 1d grids and barycentric weights for each input dimension.
-The state of a `Linear` regression includes the underlying [scikit-learn](https://scikit-learn.org/stable/) linear model.
-See [Lagrange][amisc.interpolator.Lagrange] and [Linear][amisc.interpolator.Linear] for more details.
-Note that linear regression also includes options for polynomial features.
+The state of a `Linear` regression or `GPR` includes the underlying [scikit-learn](https://scikit-learn.org/stable/) regression model.
+See [Lagrange][amisc.interpolator.Lagrange], [Linear][amisc.interpolator.Linear], and [GPR][amisc.interpolator.GPR] for more details.
+Note that linear regression also includes options for polynomial features, and GPR includes options for the kernel function.

 ## Model keyword arguments
 The `ModelKwarg` interface provides a dataclass for passing extra options to the underlying component models.
 The default is a simple `dict` that gets passed as a set of `key=value` pairs.
 The primary reason for overriding this class is if you have complicated arguments that require custom serialization.
 See the [serialization](#serialization) section below.